Robert Heron (writer): Life

 His imprudent habits overwhelmed him with debt, and he was thrown into prison by his creditors.
 On their suggestion, he undertook a History of Scotland for Messrs.
 Morrison of Perth, who engaged to pay him three guineas per sheet.
 After making some progress he was liberated from prison on condition of devoting two-thirds of his remuneration to paying 15s. in the pound.
 The first volume (1794), was nearly all written in gaol.
 In his preface, he expressed a hope that this would be regarded as some excuse for 'considerable imperfections.'
 The excuse is naive but all Heron's works bear evident marks of superficial knowledge and hurried composition.
 The History was completed in six volumes, 1794–9.

 In 1798, at the Theatre Royal, Edinburgh, Heron produced a comedy which was condemned before the second act.
 Attributing its failure to a conspiracy against him, he published it under the title St. Kilda in Edinburgh, or News from Camperdown, a Comic Drama in Two Acts, with a Critical Preface, to which is added an Account of a famous Ass Race (1798); the publication attracted no attention.
 Returning to New Galloway as a ruling elder, Heron served several years in the General Assembly of the Church of Scotland and frequently spoke with fluency and ability.

 In order to obtain more constant literary occupation, he removed in 1799 to London, where he contributed largely to the periodicals, editing the Globe, the British Press, and other newspapers, and acting as a parliamentary reporter.
 In 1806 he commenced a newspaper entitled The Fame, which proved unsuccessful.
 Its failure and Heron's improvident habits led to his confinement by his creditors in Newgate prison, where, according to his own statement, he was reduced 'to the very extremity of bodily and pecuniary distress.'
-On 2 February 1807, from Newgate, he wrote a letter to the Royal Literary Fund, recounting his services to literature, and appealing for aid, but the appeal met with no response.
+On 2 February 1807, from Newgate, he wrote a letter to the Royal Literary Fund, recounting his services to literature, and appealing for aid.
+He received £20 but this was insufficient to cover his debts.
 Being attacked by fever, Heron was removed to St Pancras Hospital, where he died 13 April 1807.